 “It’s OK, I’m only here for the show.”

 Their looks betrayed nothing but contempt for a cheapskate.

 Anyway, after a few more beers, we went back to Bex and GC’s place for a stonking (free) chilli.

 Most of Saturday had been taken up with racing.
 Uncharacteristically, I’ve been a slow starter this jumps season.
 The fixtures that afternoon featured some decent action from Aintree and Wincanton, plus the flat finale from Doncaster.
 Later that evening, after my night out, I watched the climax of Breeders Cup meeting from Santa Anita.
 An epic day with some thrilling races.

 After a range of imponderable win, each-way and combination bets over a seven hour period, I finished £7.50 in profit.
 Daughter No 2 would scoff at that £1.07 hourly rate.
 Quite rightly.
-That was slave labour even when I was 16.
+That was rank exploitation even when I was 16.

 Racing has had a strange feel about it the last few days.
 Freddie Tylicki’s horrendous fall and paralysis, coupled with the death of Vautour who was one of the most talented horses and electrifying jumpers of recent years, has brought the gut-wrenching fragility of the sport to the surface.

 But we go again.
 We will heal.
 Today is the start of the Open Meeting at Cheltenham, one of the crown jewels of the season.
 Sport is escapism and there’s plenty to be fleeing from right now.
 I wonder if Trump could outrun a racer snake?